Southern California rallies for 70-68 victory over LSU

+LOS ANGELES (AP)Southern California bolstered its non-conference resume with another big win on Saturday night.

-LOS ANGELES (AP)Jonah Mathews scored 15 points, Nick Rakocevic added 14 and Southern California rallied in the second half on Saturday night to defeat LSU 70-68 in the Basketball Hall of Fame Classic at Staples Center.
+The Trojans trailed by seven midway through the second half against LSU but rallied for a 70-68 victory in the Basketball Hall of Fame Classic at Staples Center.

+USC has won four straight and is 10-2 with one game remaining until it begins Pac-12 Conference play.
+The Trojans were 6-6 at the same point last season.

+Two of their last three wins have come against Power Five teams.
+They won at TCU on Dec.
+6 and also have a victory earlier this season at Nevada.

+”I feel great.
+To have the record that we do and playing like we are right now is big,” USC coach Andy Enfield said.

-Mathews’ 3-pointer with 4:22 remaining put the Trojans ahead for good and was part of a 13-2 spurt where they seized control.
+Jonah Mathews led USC with 15 points.
+The senior’s 3-pointer with 4:22 remaining put the Trojans ahead for good and was part of a 13-2 run.
 McKay Anderson hit a pair of 3-pointers, including one with 3:09 remaining to extend USC’s advantage to 66-59.

 LSU made one final run and got within a basket on a couple occasions.
 Mathews missed a free throw with 3 seconds remaining but Javonte Smart’s jumper was blocked by Onyeka Okongwu at the buzzer.

+”We have started to get comfortable playing with each other and are in a nice flow.
+This is a real big win and gives us confidence,” said Nick Rakocevic, who had 14 points and nine rebounds.

 Anderson scored 11 points while Daniel Utomi and Okongwu added 10 apiece.
-The Trojans (10-2) were 11 of 31 on 3-pointers, marking the third game this season they have made 10 or more.
+The Trojans shot only 41% from the floor, but 11 of their 25 field goals were 3-pointers.

+”We made them shoot 31 3’s, which was the game plan coming in but Matthews got hot for a little stretch and it was too much for us to overcome,” LSU coach Will Wade said. ”They did a good job of adjusting at halftime.
+We lost Mathews a couple times.”

-The Tigers were up 50-43 with 11:20 remaining when the Trojans went on a 7-2 run to close within a basket.
+LSU was up 50-43 with 11:20 remaining when the Trojans went on a 7-2 spurt to close within a basket.
 USC though wasn’t able to make key shots and take the lead until 4:51 remaining when Rakocevic made a pair of free throws.

+Mays hit a pair of free throws to put LSU back in front before the Trojans went on their big run.

 LSU jumped out to an 13-6 lead before Kyle Sturdivant scored eight points during an 18-7 run to put the Trojans up 24-20 with 7:19 remaining.
 The game was tied at 28 when the Tigers scored the last seven points of the first half.